EishaQaisar/NEXUS--furniture_website/README.md

 # NEXUS

- Furnish is a simple and clean ecommerce theme built for a fictional furniture business.
+ NEXUS is a simple and clean ecommerce theme built for a fictional furniture business.

  The project is built using HTML, CSS and Javascript.